chargebyte/chargebyte-docs/docs/source/hardware.rst

 X4 - 1-Wire
 ===========

-This product provides a 1-Wire master interface where 1-Wire downstream slave devices (such as temperature sensors) can be connected.
+Depending on the product variant the board provides a 1-Wire master interface where 1-Wire downstream slave devices (such as temperature sensors) can be connected.

 .. flat-table:: X4 - 1-Wire
     :header-rows: 1